StephenGlasby/StephenGlasby.github.io/blog.md

 genealogist will dislike.
 It is shorter to say my aunt than my female 2-up-1-down, or my nephew than my male 1-up-2-down.
 A good compomise is to use *both* naming systems: choosing the one that is brief, unambiguous and easy to understand.
-To help learn the system up-down system here is a [Table of Consanguinity](files/TableOfConsanguinityLandscape.pdf) source [Wikipedia](https://en.wikipedia.org/wiki/Consanguinity).
+To help learn the up-down system here is a [Table of Consanguinity](files/TableOfConsanguinityLandscape.pdf) source [Wikipedia](https://en.wikipedia.org/wiki/Consanguinity).

 <h2> Why so few open access journals?</h2>